LED TVs

 Bulletins

-HDTV Expert - Sony Introduces OLED-like Color without OLEDs - by Ken Werner
+Sony Introduces OLED-like Color without OLEDs

 Sony's Triluminos display technology, unveiled at CES without prior leaks, uses a quantum-dot backlight unit developed by QD Vision that employs a polymer prism strip with blue LEDs to produce narrow spectral emissions for red, green, and blue, dramatically expanding color gamut beyond what conventional white LED backlights achieve.
 QD Vision's approach differs from competitor Nanosys by keeping quantum dots in a high-heat-tolerant prism element positioned close to the LED strip, reducing material usage at the cost of modified BLU assembly.
 The result is an OLED-like color appearance on LCD panels, with Sony already pairing the technology with 4K resolution screens.